RoboticsBrno/rbcontroller/PROTOCOL.md

 S: { "c": "found", "owner": "John", "name": "Robot McRobotface", "desc": "The Best Robot", "path": "/", "port": 80}
 ```

 The `path` and `port` fields specify the path on the web server with the control page and the port to use.
-They are OPTIONAL and default to `/` and `80` respectively.
+They are OPTIONAL and default to `/index.html` and `80` respectively.

 ## MustArrive mechanism
 We need to ensure some packets really do arrive.
 The mechanism is simple, just re-send the packet until a response arrives.

-Each MustArrive packets MUST have a random 32 bit unsigned integer set as `f` or `e` field, to identify this particular packet.
+Each MustArrive packets MUST have an incrementing 32 bit unsigned integer set as `f` or `e` field, to identify this particular packet.
 This id is used to ensure that the receiver does not act on the packet more than once if it is re-sent, so the receiver MUST discard all packets that have the MustArrive id the same as any previous packet.
+The first id value sent should be `1`, and `possess` commands from new addresses MUST never be ignored.

 When master receives packet with `e` field set, it MUST respond with the same packet back.
 The packet data MAY be stripped.